How to Bleed Honda Rancher 350 Brakes

 - Phillips screwdriver

-NOTE: Brake fluid is extremely harmful to the paintwork and plastics on your Rancher.
+NOTE: Brake fluid is harmful to the paintwork and plastics on a Honda Rancher.
 Always have rags or shop towels handy, and immediately wipe up any brake fluid drips or spills.

 Bleeding Honda TRX350 Rancher Brakes